jamesETF/EthicalFrenchie_Final/_puppies/03-Hazelnut.md

 ---
 title: Hazelnut
 description: From our first group of true celebrities, Hazelnut cannot be stopped.
-subtitle: Blue French Bulldog Puppy located in NYC, You can see her this weekend as she will not be around long.
+subtitle: Blue French Bulldog Puppy located in Washington DC You can see her this weekend as she will not be around long.
 width: xsmall
-image: fawn-french-bulldog-puppy-hazelnut/hazelnut.png
+image: fawn-french-bulldog-puppy-hazelnut/hazelnut.jpg
 topics: [Our Puppies, Fawn French Bulldog]
 navbar:
   sticky: true